WomenPlusPlus/deploy-impact-21-inzone-a/app/README.md

 The Metro Bundler will start in your browser and you can now use *spoky* in a web browser.
 To use it on your phone simply download the [Expo Go](https://expo.dev/client) app and scan the QR code that you see in your terminal or on the Metro Bundler.
 IMPORTANT: do not close the terminal or the process will be interrupted and you will have to run again npm install and expo start.

-- If you want, you can run *spoky* on an emulator for Android or iOS.
-You can find detailed information at the links below:
+- If you want, you can run *spoky* in an emulator for Android or iOS.
+You can find more information at the links below:
   - [Android Studio Emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
   - [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/) (only for macOs)